Simple Crochet Star Pattern

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please visit my Privacy Policy for disclosures and more information.

-Quick and Easy Simple crochet star pattern perfect for using up scraps and using to decorate for your favorite holidays.
-String them together to make a garland, add a hook to make a Christmas ornament, sew it on as an applique, or hang them like in the stars wall hanging.
+Quick and Easy Simple crochet star pattern perfect for using up scraps and decorating for your favorite holidays.
+String them together to make a garland, add a hook to make a Christmas ornament, sew it on as an applique, or hang them like in the star wall hanging.

 You’ll find two free crochet pattern versions of the easy crochet stars below or you can purchase the ad-free PDF version here.